jgenc/xray-comparative-evaluation/dino/mmdetection/scripts.md

 1. Modify all instances of `data_root` to point to the correct CLCXray path.
 It is strongly recommended to use absolute paths
 2. Modify all instances of `ann_file` to point to the correct COCO-style annotation file.
 Be aware that the `test_dataloader`, `val_dataloader` and `train_dataloader` should point to the correct annotation files.
 Do not replace *all* instances at once!
 It is strongly recommended to use absolute paths.
 3. `data_prefix` is a relative path from the `data_root` to the data files (the folder with the images).
 Be aware that the `test_dataloader`, `val_dataloader` and `train_dataloader` should point to the correct folder, if the folder structure is different for each case.
 Do not replace *all* instances at once!
 It is strongly recommended to use absolute paths.
-4. Although in this instance it's correct, the `classes` attribute should be changed *if you want to train using some other kind of dataset*!
+4. Although in the provided configurations it's correct, the `classes` attribute should be changed *if you want to train using some other kind of dataset*!
 5. If you are continuing training from a previous experiment, you should change `load_from` from `None` to a string pointing to the absolute path of the weights file you want to continue from.

 ## Training